-Systems and software have made a transition to a new 64-bit world.
+Systems and software have made a transition from 32-bit to 64-bit.
 Working in this new world offers improved performance, greater scalability and also might require application and product changes.
 Enterprises are likely to need new versions of development tools, database products and other types of packaged software

-While older software and applications may work in the new environment, it might not make the best use of the new systems and the supplier of that software might not support it in the new computing environment.
+While older software and applications may work in the new environment, it might not make the best use of the new computing environment and the supplier of that software might not support it in the new computing environment.

 While older software and applications may work in the new environment, it might not make the best use of the new systems.
-Custom applications may need to be re-architected.
-These changes are likely to have an impact on many things including how much memory and storage a given workload uses.
+Custom applications may need to be re-architected to be aware of things such as larger integers, pointers, and floating point numbers.
+These changes are likely to have an impact on file sizes and file formats as well.
+These are sometimes described as "depreciated services or features".
+Moving to new services or features can result in better performance or enhanced stability.

-Some older devices may no longer be available or supported.
+Some older graphics, storage, and networking devices may no longer be available or supported.
 Alternatives for these components should be considered before they become a stumbling block.